20 Clever Logos with Hidden Meanings

 This clever design represents the zoo’s animal inhabitants and urban location in a straightforward image.
 It’s a perfect example of how a logo can tell a complex story with just a few well-placed lines.

-Adding this New York City landmark to their brand mark, The Bronx Zoo shows they are deeply rooted within their community.
+By adding this New York City landmark to their brand mark, The Bronx Zoo shows they are deeply rooted in their community.
 This can foster pride among locals, thus increasing their support and attendance rates, which may have been low before.
 Such subtlety speaks volumes by saying: “We belong here too”.

 16. Sun Microsystems: A 360-Degree Logo